Orbital welding: The welding process

 It is very difficult to achieve the highest standards of quality and safety using manual welding.
 This is due to certain welding positions, overhead and down-hand welds for example, often leading to faulty welds due to restricted access the user has in these welding positions.
 In order to have complete control over the weld pool, a perfect balance must be maintained between gravitational force and surface tension at every position of the torch.

 By using mechanised variants of the technique, certain parts of the welding process are handled by mechanical components.
-Note that a welder will always be monitoring and controlling the process.
+Note that a welding operator is always monitoring and controlling the process.
 In an ideal situation, all welding parameters would be fully programmed before welding is started.
-In practice, however, the presence of variable constraints means that it is often necessary for the welder to make corrective interventions.
+In practice, however, the presence of variable constraints means that it is often necessary for the welder to make corrective interventions and create custom programs for the application.

-Orbital welding of tubing using totally enclosed weld heads is a fusion process under ASME Section IX.
+Orbital tube welding can use open weld heads and enclosed weld heads.
+Each style of weld head uses the fusion process described in ASME Section IX.
 No filler metal is added.

-A successful automatic orbital GTA weld is 100% repeatable as long as the operator monitors variables and performs periodic samples or coupons which are inspected for complete penetration.
-Noticing that a variable has changed is a primary skill and can be easily missed.
-Training and experience are required for an operator to be successful at consistently producing acceptable welds.
+A successful orbital weld is 100% automatic and repeatable as long as the operator monitors variables and performs periodic inspections of the weld seam for complete penetration of the weld.
+Noticing that a variable has changed during the welding process is a necessary skill for orbital welding technicians and operators that can be easily missed.
+Training and experience are required for an operator to be successful at consistently producing acceptable, repeatable, high-precision welds that meet today's standards.

-The successful automatic orbital GTA weld is very dependent upon refinement of several critical variables that involve programming the welding machine and set-up of the "weld head”.
+Several critical variables can affect the success of an orbital weld.
+These include using the proper weld program in the orbital welding power supply or controller to match the settings to the pipe size, wall thickness, and tube material.
+Other key factors include the pipe preparation and face, the correct positioning of the weld head on the tube, and the amount of oxygen present during the welding process.

-Maintenance of the weld head often becomes a factor in repeatability of successful welds.
+Maintenance of the weld head often becomes a factor in the repeatability of successful welds.
 Weld head internals can become charred from improper use.
-The charring is carbon deposits which can conduct electricity and short circuit the flow of current from the tungsten.
-Weld heads contain a system of precision planetary gears that can wear out over time.
+The charring is carbon deposits that can conduct electricity and short-circuit the current flow from the tungsten.
+Orbital weld heads contain a system of precision planetary gears that can wear out over time.
 Proper cleaning and maintenance is required.